 Shift the fabrics so that you have just a little bit of cotton fabric at the top above the zipper and iron it in place.

-Move the snack bag so that you can iron the long side of the cotton, I do not recommend ironing the PUL fabric.
+Move the snack bag so that you can iron the long side of the cotton, don't iron the pul fabric or it will fuse together with itself.

 9. Place the pul fabric over so that it is right on top of the cotton fabric.
 Move the slider (the device that moves up and down the zipper) into the middle of the zipper.
 Pin down that side and the other side.